You ain’t seen nothing yet: King’s Musical Theatre Soc spill all on their latest musical

 What message should audiences take away?

-Charlotte Flynn (Margaret): “There are millions of Carrie White’s in the world and it’s important to remember that just because everyone’s doing something, it doesn’t make it okay.”
+Charlotte Flynn, who plays Margaret, wants audiences to understand there are “millions of Carrie Whites in the world”.
+“It’s important to remember that just because everyone’s doing something, it doesn’t make it okay,” she added.

-Lulu Hughes (Carrie): “Hurt people hurt people and the characters in Carrie are just in a cycle of hurt and abuse.”
+Lulu said: “Hurt people hurt people and the characters in Carrie are just in a cycle of hurt and abuse.”

 How do you balance your social life with a mainstage musical?

-Cesca Fitzsimons (Mrs Gardener): “Sometimes it is very hard.
+Cesca Fitzsimons, who plays Mrs Gardener, said it’s not an easy balance to strike.
+“Sometimes it is very hard.
 I’m like, ‘Oh why am I doing this to myself?
 I need free time.’
 But it’s also like KMT isn’t a chore.
-I do it because it’s fun and all of my friends are there and I actually truly enjoy it.
-So as much as it is hard work and a big commitment, it is also a break from my degree.
-So yeah it’s easy to balance it when you love it.”
+I do it because it’s fun and all of my friends are there and I actually truly enjoy it.”

 What do you most enjoy about KMT?